secureailabs/Engineering/DeployPlatform/Readme.md

 export AZURE_CLIENT_SECRET="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 export AZURE_OBJECT_ID="5f6b5b5b-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 ```
+Optionally set `export PUBLIC_IP=True` to create a public IP address for the VMs.
+The default is False.
 Then run `sudo -E ./DeployPlatform.sh -p [Purpose:[Nightly, Bugfix, etc..]] -o [Owner: [Prawal, Stanley]]` from the root directory of the repository.
 -E is needed to inherit the environment variables from the current user(non-root) shell.